 Catch history for the U.S. and Canadian fishery for the same time period is detailed in Table 2 below.
 The table demonstrates the catch by sector and nation.
-As can be seen, the US foreign fishery effort ceased in 1989 and the joint ventures commenced in 1978 and ceased in 1991.
-The domestic at-sea sector effectively replaced the JV sector in 1991.
-The Makah tribal
+As can be seen, the US foreign

 In the Canadian fishery, the foreign fleet fishery ceased operations in 1991.
 The JV sector started in 1978 and continued until 2001.
 The JV fishery stopped during 2002 and 2003 and restarted in 2004 and continued in 2005 and 2006.